-A most interesting seed that grows on the bottom of the cashew apple, which it seems more as an accessory to the seed than the other way around.
+Cashews are seeds that grow on the bottom of the cashew apple, which seems more as an accessory to the seed than the other way around.

 The cashew tree is native to Northeastern Brazil, it was introduced to India by the Portuguese in the 1560’s.